-You’re planning a trip to San Francisco but are you also getting a rental car for transportation?
+You’re planning a trip to San Francisco but are you also getting a rental car instead of public transportation?
 Maybe you should think about the costs.
 After all, rental car prices are through the roof, even without a sunroof.
 What’s more, local gas prices are among the highest in the nation.
 This is also not to mention that crowds are now at pre-pandemic levels, along with its predictable traffic.
 The solution to that then, is to consider using public transportation.

 Why Public Transportation?

 If you’re traveling with family members, that could present its own challenges.
 But use this handy guide to see what options you have, to see everything you want to see.
 And don’t forget that parking spaces are at a premium – Sometimes so high that you will get sticker shock.
 Don’t forget that hotel parking prices are among the highest in the country.
-If you find public transit a challenge, try using apps like Rome2rio, Wanderu or Moovit.
+If you find San Francisco public transportation a challenge, try using apps like Rome2rio, Wanderu or Moovit.

 San Francisco Public Transportation